balderdashy/waterline/README.md

   - `autoCreatedAt` and `autoUpdatedAt` Set false to prevent creating `createdAt` and `updatedAt` properties in your model
   - `autoPK` Set false to prevent creating `id`.
 By default `id` will be created as index with auto increment
   - [lifecyle callbacks](#lifecycle-callbacks)
-  - anyother class method you define!
+  - any other class method you define!

 #### Attributes